e-p-armstrong/verustoolkit/README.md

 # Verustoolkit - Train AI To Understand Verus
 Verustoolkit is a fork of [Augmentoolkit](https://github.com/e-p-armstrong/augmentoolkit/tree/master) that takes any conceivable written information about the Verus project — websites, API documentation, the vision paper, and more — and turns it into conversational training data for an LLM.

+The resulting LLM, having been trained on the information about Verus, can then educate users new and old about the Verus project.
+In the spirit of the Verus project, Verustoolkit is fully open-sourced with a permissive license, and can be run locally on consumer hardware.
+The chatbot is also open-sourced.

 Basically: Verus info goes in, LLM dataset comes out.
 Train an LLM on that dataset?
 It *understands* Verus, in a way that RAG cannot achieve.

+This data generation pipeline can be run 100% locally on consumer hardware, ensuring that the Verus community will never be reliant on centralized solutions like OpenAI for producing the data for its chatbots.

+### What is Verus?

-The Verus project is a privacy-preserving, commerce-enabled, people-powered internet.
-It is a multi-chain, multi-currency blockchain protocol that is designed to be a platform for the future of the internet.
+Verus is an open-source, fairly-launched multi-chain blockchain protocol with unlimited scale.
+The goal of the Verus project is to create a privacy-preserving, commerce-enabled, people-powered internet.
 Verustoolkit is designed to help the Verus community train an AI that can answer questions about the Verus project, its technology, and its vision.

-This data generation pipeline can be run 100% locally on consumer hardware, ensuring that the Verus community will never be reliant on centralized solutions like OpenAI for producing the data for its chatbots.

 ## Recommendation: when training on Verustoolkit data, use GaLore to achieve a full finetune, NOT LoRAs.
 ### (Model training config is provided in repo)